ibrahimaiconsultant/ibrahimaiconsultant/README.md

 | **SENTINEL** | The Frontend Assembler | Constructs a modern, user-centric interface based on the live backend. |
 | **WATCHTOWER** | The Foundry | Deploys and monitors the final asset in a secure, automated cloud environment. |

-*Note: The underlying AI models, prompt architecture, and operational logic of the Guardian Protocol Suite are proprietary and represent the core intellectual property of my digital factory.*
+*Note: The underlying AI models, prompt architecture, and operational logic of the Guardian Protocol Suite™ are proprietary and represent the core intellectual property of my digital factory.*

 ---